Prime Day is This Week. Here’s Why You Should Stop Using Amazon

 You Are Part of The Problem

 Do you remember when Chris Brown beat Rihanna?
 When that was still top news and I met people who listened to his music I’d always ask them “don’t have you an issue with him beating up Rihanna?” and without fail they’d always answer “Of course!
 But I just like his music, I don't support what he did.”
 Here’s the thing though: it’s impossible in situations like that to benefit without supporting the person in question.
-Every album purchase, every stream, every shirt purchased, every YouTube view, these are all metrics he can use to justify his popularity and book large venues with large guarantees.
+Every album purchase, every stream, every shirt purchased, every YouTube view, these are all metrics his managers can use to justify his popularity and book large venues with large payments.
 Honestly I’d even leverage illegal downloads if I was his booking agent.
-“They can download a song, they can’t download a concert.
+“They can download a song but they can’t download a concert.
 Those are potentially paying fans.”
 The same is true with Amazon.
 In no way can you give any money to Amazon and NOT be directly contributing to these problems I’ve listed above.
 Every penny you spend can be directed towards developing new surveillance tech or hiring new sales people to score new government contracts.
 Every purchase you make says that you’re okay with how things are currently working at Amazon and shows them that you’re willing to spend money there.
 Even using Alexa is sharing your data, which Amazon then uses to refine their products or serve you more ads (which they get paid for).
 There is absolutely no way for you to use Amazon that doesn’t tell their shareholders “I’m okay with this.
 Keep the course.”
 The only way that we can ever hope to affect change is to force their hand by taking your money elsewhere.

 Reality and Next Steps

 If you’re making a new account, I recommend using a masked email address or an old, already very-publicly exposed email address for credibility purposes (like an old Gmail address).
-I’ve had good success with buying pre-paid Amazon gift cards in cash at 7/11 and using those to make my purchases, however I’ve heard some people have still had their accounts flagged regardless in those situations, so don’t put too much money in right away in case that happens.
+I’ve had good success with buying pre-paid Amazon gift cards in cash at 7-Eleven and using those to make my purchases, however I’ve heard some people have still had their accounts flagged regardless in those situations, so don’t put too much money in right away in case that happens.
 You can attempt to make new accounts for every purchase (since ideally this should be rare for you anyways), or you can attempt to make one account and just keep topping it up as needed.
 Michael Bazzell offers more details on what's worked for him on this podcast episode.

 Last but not least, I encourage you not only to avoid Amazon itself, but avoid their subsidiaries as using them will still contribute to Amazon’s unethical empire.
 Unfortunately this includes popular brands like Twitch, Audible, IMDB, GoodReads, Zappos, and over 100 others.
 I know it’s a lot and it can be hard, but as I outlined before we can’t keep hoping someone else will reign them in.
 It’s going to take a collective, serious effort to hit them where it hurts (the wallet) and force them to start being a more ethical company.